stratworld/strat/docsSrc/markdown/Specification/Functions.md

 A Lit function implementation must satisfy three broad requirements:

-  1. The static name requirement: It must have an unchanging, reasonably scoped(\*) name which can be used to resolve the function's implementation for the entirety of the function's life.  **This name must be knowable before the function exists, and any operation to create the function and assign it this name must succeed within normal operation**.
+  1. The static name requirement: It must have an unchanging, unique name across a reasonable scope(\*) which can be used to resolve the function's implementation for the entirety of the function's life.  **This name must be knowable before the function exists, and any operation to create the function and assign it this name must succeed within normal operation**.
 Examples:

     - An absolute filepath on a single machine
     - A URL